setms/book/docs/requirements/digest.md

 - The sponsor agrees that the requirements achieve the business objectives.

 A **requirements baseline** is a set of reviewed and agreed upon requirements that serves as the basis for development.
-The analyst should place the baseline under change control.
+The analyst should place the baseline under change and version control.
+For effective change control, there needs to be a process for proposing, evaluating, and deciding on requirement changes.
+Impact analysis helps to assess the cost of proposed changes, as does having a traceability matrix.

+Each requirement is one record in a Requirements Management (RM) system.
+Requirements have attributes, like origin and status.

+A requirements traceability matrix is a set of links between requirements and other artifacts, such as design and code elements.
+It also links functional requirements to higher-level user and business requirements and other related requirements.

+When possible, organize requirements into related sets and deliver those sets incrementally.